isomerpages/sndgo-corp/index.md

         - title: Report a Government Data Incident
           description: Help safeguard our ICT systems
           url: /about-smart-nation/secure-smart-nation/report-data-incident
-        - title: Join a guided tour of the Smart Nation CityScape
+        - title: Book a guided tour of SMART NATION CITYSCAPE
-          description: Book a slot here
+          description: Register for a slot here
           url: https://go.gov.sg/cityscapetour
   - infopic:
       title: 94% of our government services are digital from end to end!